SimonMontereigo/testing/README.md

 ##Highlights:

-:rocket:  **FAST** - debugs from pod level to ingress level in seconds, not hours
+:rocket:  **FAST** - debugs from Pod level to Ingress level in seconds, not hours

 :mag_right: **Visible** - auto-runs kubectl commands at major steps gives you full control